How do you calculate your net take-home pay if you work via an umbrella company?

 - Read our article on how to make sure the deductions on your payslip are legitimate.

-- If you are using an umbrella company at the moment and have any queries about your pay, please contact your account manager.
+- If you currently use an umbrella company and have any questions about your pay, please get in touch with your account manager.

 - As an umbrella company employee, you are ultimately responsible for choosing a compliant umbrella company and paying the correct amounts of tax and NI.